 Authoritarian parents are generally deemed to be on the stricter side of parenting.
 They often have high expectations of their children and communication is likely to flow one way (from parent to child).
 In other words, the parents set the rules and the children listen – there is no room for questions, communication, or negotiation.

-Parents that fall into the authoritan category are generally considered to be more strict, less nurturing, and have little regard for their child’s feelings or thoughts.
-They typically run on statements like, “because I said so” or on ideas like “it’s my way or the highway”.
+Parents that fall into the authoritarian parenting style category are generally considered to be more strict, less nurturing, and have little regard for their child’s feelings or thoughts.
+They typically run on statements like, “because I said so” or on ideas like “it’s my way or the highway.”

 Do you set clear rules and boundaries for your children, and explain the reasons behind them?
-Do you tend to fall more on the nurturing side?
+Are you more on the nurturing side?
 Do you put a lot of effort into establishing a positive relationship with your children?

 If so, you could be an authoritative parent.